Bolivia with International Mountain Guides

 Our visit to Bolivia wouldn't be complete without a trip to Lake Titicaca.
 We'll lunch on freshly caught trout and charter a small boat to take us out to the Island of Suriki where we will visit the Amayra Indians who helped Thor Heyerdahl build the famous reed boats Ra II and Tigress for his exploratory expeditions.
 Our overnights will be at Copacabana, a beautiful lakeside resort.

 After our acclimatization, we are ready for the mountains!
-For both the June and August trips, we go first to the Condoriri area, where there are a number of good training and acclimatization climbs including Pequeño Alpamayo (17,482') and Condoriri (18,530').
-After several days of training and acclimatization climbing, we head to Sajama (June trip) and Huayna Potosi (August trip).
+For both the trips, we go first to the Condoriri area, where there are a number of good training and acclimatization climbs including Pequeño Alpamayo (17,482') and Condoriri (18,530').
+After several days of training and acclimatization climbing, we head to Huayna Potosi (19,974').
 These are very rewarding climbs which require the use of fixed lines and running belays, as well as solid basic snow and ice climbing skills.
 After our ascents we'll return to Base Camp, and then the next day to La Paz for a good meal and a night at the hotel.

 IMG Bolivian program director